eficode-academy/argocd-katas/argocd-and-helm.md

     targetRevision: main
     ref: values
 ```
+💡 Remember to add your own repo to the file as well, as seen on the bottom.
+Pay attention to formatting.

 - Click save.

-> :bulb: it might be so that the Argo UI breaks when you click save.
+> :bulb: Argo UI may break when you click save.
 This is because the multi source feature is still in beta.
 If this happens, you can just refresh the page and it should be fine.

 ![Jenkins sync problems](img/jenkins-app-sync-problem.png)